HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 #### Considerations (same as Indirect Referral with Direct CBO)

+- CP may not be a BA of the covered entity and therefore not bound by HIPAA's privacy and security requirements
+- CP may not always have a formal relationship with a CBO
+- Provider may request to have the service delivered by a specific CBO
+- CP may not accept the referral or be unable to perform the requested service
+- CP may need to split the request into multiple tasks to be performed by more than one CBO

 <table><tr><td><img src="FunctionalUseCaseFlowIndirectDirectLightReferral3-Msg DME w Int.jpg" /></td></tr></table>

 ### Closing the loop with the patient

-The following applies to Providers, Payers, CPs and CPOs and assumes patient is using a personal application (e.g., Smart Phone application) that has already been registered and authenticated with the provider's EHR API, the CP API and the CBO API.
+The following applies to Providers, Payers, CPs and CPOs and assumes patient is using a personal application (e.g., Smart Phone application) that has already been registered and authenticated with the provider's EHR API, the CP's API and the CBO's API.

-There are of course other set-ups which are determined by business requirements.
-However, to standardize interactions this IG contains the [SDOHCC Task For Patient](StructureDefinition-SDOHCC-TaskForPatient.html) for actions for the patient, and instructions for using [FHIR Questionnaires](survey_instrument_support.html).
+Of course, there other set-ups which are determined by business requirements.
+However, to standardize interactions, this IG uses the [SDOHCC Task For Patient](StructureDefinition-SDOHCC-TaskForPatient.html) for actions for the patient, and instructions for using [FHIR Questionnaires](survey_instrument_support.html).
 The questionnaires can be used for both process feedback and information accrual.
 For help with the FHIR Resources to use please see [exchange_workflow.html#patient-interactions](exchange_workflow.html#patient-interactions).

 #### Actors